yii2mod/yii2-cms/README.md

 > http://localhost/path/to/index.php?r=/cms/manage/index

+**Configure UrlManager**

-2) Add new Rule class to the `urlManager` array in your application configuration by the following code:
+You need to configure the `urlManager` array in your application configuration:

 ```php
  'components' => [